What are the most important things to know about zidovudine?

 More information about zidovudine is available:

-- The FDA drug labels for zidovudine tablets and zidovudine capsules, syrup, and solution for IV injection.
+- The FDA drug labels for zidovudine tablets and zidovudine capsules, oral solution, and solution for IV injection.
 The Patient Counseling Information section of the labels includes information for people taking zidovudine.

 - Zidovudine-related research studies, from .